fpco/inline-c/inline-c/README.md

 A `C.exp` quasiquotation always includes a type annotation for the inline C expression.
 This annotation determines the type of the quasiquotation in Haskell.
-Out of the box, `inline-c` knows how to map many common C types to Haskell type.
+Out of the box, `inline-c` knows how to map many common C types to Haskell types.
 In this case,

 ```
 [C.exp| double { cos(1) } |] :: IO CDouble